Western Science and Medicine

 Using Felt Sense interpretation (see Focusing, above), working with dreams is integral to my private practice.

-My grounding entry point into the field of Philosophy is Eugene Gendlin’s Philosophy of the Implicit.
-Gendlin is an heir to the American Pragmatists and the Existentialists and has moved he conversation forward to a more fully human, embodied, experiential understanding.
+My grounding entry point into the field of Western Philosophy is Eugene Gendlin’s Philosophy of the Implicit.
+Gendlin is an heir to the American Pragmatists and the Existentialists and has moved the conversation forward to a more fully human, embodied, experiential understanding.
 For an example, see his Thinking Beyond Patterns: Body, Language, and Situations.
 Or a good introduction to his work is here.
-One of the effects of Gendlin’s approach is a capacity to get into and allow the unfolding of the mindset of the philosopher or school of philosophy being studied, rather than just criticising it from the perspective of a different viewpoint.
+One of the effects of Gendlin’s approach is a capacity to get into and allow the unfolding of the mindset of the philosopher or school of philosophy being studied, rather than just criticizing it from the perspective of a different viewpoint.